Mastering the Art of Growing Pink Princess Philodendron: A Beginner’s Guide

 pink princess philodendron close up

-Watering your Pink Princess is akin to ruling a delicate kingdom.
-This philodendron prefers its soil to be consistently moist but not waterlogged.
-Allow the top inch of soil to dry out between waterings.
-Overwatering is not good for the Pink Princess as it leads to root rot and other problems.
-A good rule of thumb is to water when the topsoil feels dry to the touch depending on the humidity and light conditions of your home.
+This philodendron prefers its soil to be consistently moist but not oversaturated with damp soggy soil.
+But what does that even mean?
+Allow the top two inches of soil to dry out between waterings because overwatering is not good for the Pink Princess as it leads to root rot and other problems.

 To keep your Pink Princess in peak condition, fertilize with a balanced, water-soluble fertilizer every month during the growing season.
-I like to use a slow-release fertilizer so it is set and forget.
-In the dormant months of fall and winter, I stop feeding mine altogether in September so it can slow down and go dormant during the winter.
-This will encourage lush, vibrant growth without overwhelming your plant with excess nutrients, which can be detrimental when it is trying to rest.
+I’ve used a slow-release fertilizer like this so it is set and forget.
+In the dormant months of fall and winter, I used to stop feeding mine altogether in September so it can slow down and go dormant during the winter.

 Propagating Pink Princess Philodendron